1

 Who can help you with the business plan?

 Write your business plan yourself and get feedback from the relevant industry experts or start-up initiatives.
-As a self-employed person you have full entrepreneurial reponsibilty for your business plan and the estimates, plans and decisions described there.
+As a self-employed person you have full entrepreneurial responsibility for your business plan and the estimates, plans and decisions described there.
 Industry associations can be a valuable contact for entrepreneurs in terms of feedback.

-The written section
+The written section of your business plan

 The written section provides a brief but clearly understandable account of all the important aspects of your business concept.